Juanita High School: Deaths of pedestrian students

-Two students had been killed walking to and from the school: one in 1999, Christopher Bo-Yin Lin, and another one in 2000, Todd Evans.
+Two students had been killed walking to and from the school: one in 1999, Christopher Bo-Yin Lin, and another in 2000, Todd Evans.
 Evans was a sophomore in the school's band, a performing artist, and a twin.
-He was struck by a car while walking to the high school on October 9, 2000 at 6:45am in a crosswalk on Juanita-Woodinville Way NE.
+He was struck by a car while walking to the high school on October 9, 2000, at 6:45 am in a crosswalk on Juanita-Woodinville Way NE.
 His walk from his Bothell home was more than a mile long and the road he was crossing has a speed limit of 40 mph.
 King County performed a study after the death of Lin that concluded the speed limit was appropriate, which is reduced to 20 mph when children are present.
 The Manual on Uniform Traffic Control Devices does not define what that means and drivers believe it means during school hours.
 A pedestrian safety public rally was held at the scene of the accident.
 Dynamic speed feedback signs were installed later that studies indicated created safer conditions.

 Academics

-In 2010, Juanita began admitting lower ninth grade students, in addition to the school's previous student body of grades ten through twelve due to overcrowding in the district.
+In 2010 Juanita began admitting lower ninth grade students, in addition to the school's previous student body of grades ten through twelve due to overcrowding in the district.

-In 2014, Juanita won its fourth Washington Achievement Award Special Recognition for its extended graduation rate.
+In 2014 Juanita won its fourth Washington Achievement Award Special Recognition for its extended graduation rate.

-In 2017, six Juanita students were awarded "Top in the Country" honors in the Cambridge Assessment.
+In 2017 six Juanita students were awarded "Top in the Country" honors in the Cambridge Assessment.
 In 2018 and 2019, seven and two students were earned the same title in 2018 and 2019, respectively.

-From 2020 to 2022, the National Parent Teacher Association designated Juanita High School as a school of excellence.
+From 2020 to 2022 the National Parent Teacher Association designated Juanita High School as a school of excellence.

-In 2021, Juanita student Caroline Yim was honored by the International Thespian Society with a $35,000 Grace Kelly Scholarship for scenic design in the play The Hound of the Baskervilles.
+In 2021 Juanita student Caroline Yim was honored by the International Thespian Society with a $35,000 Grace Kelly Scholarship for scenic design in the play The Hound of the Baskervilles.

-In 2021, a Juanita junior, Ria Mohan, and member of Future Health Professionals (HOSA) won first place honors in the state and international HOSA Leadership Conferences.
+In 2021 a Juanita junior, Ria Mohan, and member of Future Health Professionals (HOSA) won first place honors in the state and international HOSA Leadership Conferences.
 Her research, How Can the Menstrual Health of Women & Teens in Homeless Shelters be Improved?, was done in partnership with a Seattle nonprofit that hosts menstrual product donation drives for homeless women.
 Mohan and another Juanita student, Pragnya Gudipati, won the 2021 T-Mobile Changemaker Challenge, a grant for $5,000, to develop a diagnostic tool to check for Tuberculosis (TB) with an at-home urinalysis stick called "Tuberculosticks."